lilyosah/tech-knowledgebase/Software-Engineering/Plan-document Models.md

 ![[Agile]]

-## Waterfall Software Dev Lifecycle
+## Waterfall/Plan and Document
+Focuses on extensive documentation and planning prior to any code development or testing
-Complete each stage before the next, going back is a huge deal and is avoided Because catching mistakes earlier is better
+- Complete each stage before the next, going back is a huge deal and is avoided
+- Because catching mistakes earlier is better
-Plan and document approach is not very well suited for today if you get paid for the service and not how long it takes
+- Plan and document approach is not very well suited for today if you get paid for the service and not how long it takes

 Phases:
 1. Requirements analysis and specification